vipulnaik/diet-exercise-health/notes/exercise-routine.md

 I record in my exercise tracker file (for instance, [2024 exercise tracker](2024-exercise-tracker.md) for 2024) when I skip jogging or jog less than 1.25 miles.

+### Gap to meal

+If I'm not doing strength exercises after returning, I generally try to wait at least 10-15 minutes between my return and having a meal, following [this](2021-01-10-ben-greenfield-hormesis.md).
+If I jogged more and had a shorter return walk, I try to increase my wait time accordingly.
+Normally, the things I need to catch up with after my return (such as email, messages, etc.)  effectively uses that time up.

 ### Abridged routes and potential reasons